Prashant-koi/PersonalStatus/README.md

 ## 🌐 Setting Up Your Portfolio Backend (Required for Portfolio Integration)

 To enable the Personal Status Monitor desktop application to send updates to your portfolio website, you need to set up an API endpoint on your site.
-The following instructions are for a Next.js application (using the App Router).
+This endpoint will receive data from the desktop app and make it available for your portfolio frontend to display.

-**Both users of the pre-built application and developers building from source need to complete this backend setup if they want to display their status on their portfolio.**
+**Both users of the pre-built application and developers building from source need to complete one of the following backend setups if they want to display their status on their portfolio.**

+Choose the option that best fits your portfolio's technology stack:

+---

+### **Option 1: Next.js (App Router)**

+This is recommended if your portfolio is already built with Next.js or if you plan to use it.

-### **1. Create the API Route File**
+#### **1. Create the API Route File**

 Create the following file in your Next.js project: